Does car insurance cover repairs for your vehicle?

 Auto insurance coverage for rear-end damage

-If you are not at fault, the other driver’s insurance will cover your damages, assuming the other driver has insurance.
+If you are not at fault, the other driver’s insurance will cover your damages, unless the other driver doesn’t have insurance.

 The damage to your vehicle would fall under the property damage portion of the other driver’s liability policy.
 While most industry experts recommend carrying $50,000 in property damage, not everyone follows that advice.